 Family: Lamiaceae or Labiatae

-Lavandula officinalis, Lavender is an evergreen Shrub growing to 1.2 m (4ft) by 1 m (3ft 3in).
+Rosmarinus officinalis, Rosemary is an evergreen Shrub growing to 1.5 m (5ft) by 1.5 m (5ft) at a medium rate.

-Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and prefers well-drained soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very alkaline and saline soils.
+Suitable for: light (sandy) and medium (loamy) soils and prefers well-drained soil.
+Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very alkaline soils.

 Edible Uses: Condiment; Tea.

-Infusion: to take internally, pour a cup of boiling water onto 1 teaspoonful of the dried herb and leave to infuse for 10 minutes.
-This can be drunk three times a day.
+Infusion: pour a cup of boiling water onto 1-2 teaspoonfuls of the dried herb and leave to infuse in a covered container for 10-15 minutes.
+This should be drunk three times a day.

 Tincture: take 1-2 ml of the tincture three times a day.

 Dye, Essential, Hair, Hedge, Hedge, Incense, Repellent.